Serbian Americans: Heritage

 There are 139 Serbian Orthodox churches in 34 states across the country, many of which stand as representations of Serbo-Byzantine architecture that include unique characteristic elements from the Middle Ages.
-Consecrated in 1894, the Saint Sava Church in Jackson, California, is believed to be the oldest Serbian Orthodox church in the United States.
+Consecrated in 1894, the Saint Sava Church in Jackson, California, is the oldest Serbian Orthodox church in the United States.
 The New Gračanica Monastery in Third Lake, Illinois, is an impressive architectural replica of the Serbian Orthodox monastery of Gračanica in Kosovo, the famous church that was continually destroyed and rebuilt in the course of the history.

 The United States has at least seven places named Belgrade, making it one of the most duplicated foreign city names in the country.
 All are tributes to the Serbian capital of Belgrade, largest of which is Belgrade in Montana with population of 12,509 and named after the Serbian capital, as an expression of appreciation to the Serbian investors who helped finance a portion of the Northern Pacific Railway.